matomatical/qualtrics/README.md

 Features
 --------

-Just to clarify, let me start with a list of *non-features*:
+> To be clear: Let me start with a list of *non-features*:
+>

-* Not aiming for coverage of Qualtrics API other than survey-definitions (e.g. for downloading survey responses or managing participants).
+> * Not aiming for coverage of Qualtrics API other than survey-definitions
+>   (e.g. for downloading survey responses or managing participants).
-  * See the [list of related tools](#related-tools) for help there.
+>   * See the [list of related tools](#related-tools) for help there.
-* Nor even full coverage of the Qualtrics survey-definitions API, nor even of all of the configuration options for the questions types it does cover
+> * Nor even full coverage of the Qualtrics survey-definitions API, nor even of
+>   all of the configuration options for the questions types it does cover
+>

-The goal is *just enough* coverage for me to be able to create the types of surveys I need with the configuration options I need.
+> The goal is *just enough* coverage for me to be able to create the types of
+> surveys I need with the configuration options I need.
+>

-However, the library and the API are pretty straight-forward, so it should be pretty easy to extend the coverage as needed if you want to do that.
+> However, the library and the API are pretty straight-forward, so it should be
+> pretty easy to extend the coverage as needed if you want to do that.

----

-**Survey Definitions API**
+### API coverage

 Surveys